 For more details about this please take a look at my website

-I also offer online counselling via the secure platform VSEE.
-For more information about this please don't hesitate to contact me.
+I also offer online counselling via zoom.
+This is highly effective, and I have now worked with a large number of clients from across the UK entirely online.
+For more information about this please contact me.

 What to do next

 If you think working with me might be helpful to you, please call or text me on 07866 323291 or email.
-If you would like to have a chat on the phone to help you work out whether you would like to come I welcome this I look forward to hearing from you.
+If you would like to have a chat on the phone to help you work out whether you would like to come that would be fine.
+I look forward to hearing from you.

 Training, qualifications & experience